reactjs/react-a11y/README.md

 ## Usage

-In your main application file, require and call the module, you'll start getting warnings in the console as your app renders.
+In your main application file, require the module and call it, you'll start getting warnings in the console as your app renders.
+Note that by default all rules are turned `off` s oyou need to turn them on first (by setting them to `"warn"` or `"error"`).

 ```js
 import React    from 'react'